AmberRK/FamilyFrame/SRS.md

 --------------

 The family tree website offers an extensive way to view a family's ancestry and relation, organize information about the family, and view it in a personalized way.​

 Clients can consist of those looking to view their ancestry in an organized manner or want to share their familial connections to show others.

-Brief explanation of purpose and goal of this document

 ### 1.2 Scope